Rimplin/KnightsAndKnaves-Lean4Game/README.md

 Most of the puzzles in smullyan's book titled 'What is the name of this book' have been formalized and proven.
 You can find examples here:

-# How This Was Made, How To Run Locally
+# Run Locally, Make Your Own Game
 Follow instructions at [Game Skeleton](https://github.com/hhu-adam/GameSkeleton) to make your own game or to run this one locally.

+# Credits
 This project was a collaboration between myself and [@limb0007](https://github.com/limb0007)